 The SJVAPCD stated that they have reconsidered their approach to reviewing GHG BACT requirements and concluded that the 400 lb/MWh limit in the PDOC was outside their scope of authority and would be removed from the Final DOC.
 This satisfies the applicant and resolves several issues in the US EPA comment letter of April 11, 2013.
 The SJVAPCD stated they would not monitor for compliance with SB 1368.
-They will continue to need assurances that the sequestered carbon dioxide would remain under ground (later, Gerry Bemis alerted the SJVAPCD staff that the Energy Commission is very interested in this issue, and there will be a chapter in the Preliminary Staff Analysis detailing concerns with this issue, including monitoring, verification and reporting requirements.
+The air district staff stated they need monitoring, verification and reporting to ensure that the sequestered carbon dioxide would remain under ground (later, Gerry Bemis alerted the SJVAPCD staff that Energy Commission staff is very interested in this issue, and there will be a chapter in the Preliminary Staff Analysis detailing concerns with this issue, including monitoring, verification and reporting requirements.
 The district looks forward to reviewing this chapter as soon as possible.).
 The SJVAPCD indicated that ensuring 90% capture of the carbon dioxide coming out of the gasifier, and limiting the allowable hours per year that the carbon dioxide could be vented during upset conditions, should be sufficient for their GHG/BACT purposes as long as the sequestered carbon dioxide remains out of the atmosphere.

-Ms. Mitchell stated that they broke the project into 3 components for purposes of evaluating compliance with the SB 1368 emission performance standard: power, fertilizer, and "common".
+Ms. Mitchell stated that they separated the project into 3 components for purposes of evaluating compliance with the SB 1368 emission performance standard: power, fertilizer, and "common".
 The common component includes operations associated with both syngas production and CO2 compression at the HECA site only.
 Only CO2 emissions and megawatts associated with power production are used by the applicant in their evaluation of the emissions performance standard.
 Approximately two thirds of the syngas produced would be used for power production and the other one third would be used for fertilizer production.
 Therefore the common component needs to be subdivided into one portion for power production (about 2/3 of output) and the other portion (1/3) attributed to fertilizer production.
 These syngas allocations are based on the clean syngas exiting the Rectisol® unit, on a lower heating value BTU basis.
-In addition there are two modes of operation for the plant referred to as "on-peak" and "off-peak."
+In addition there are two modes of operation for the electricity production plant referred to as "on-peak" and "off-peak."
 On-peak is used when the plant is maximizing power production and off-peak describes expected operations when electricity production is reduced and fertilizer production is maximized.
-The plant is expected to operate 16 hours per day on-peak and 8 hours per day off-peak.
+The plant is expected to operate 16 hours per day in the on-peak electricity production mode and 8 hours per day in the offpeak electricity production mode.